Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 - A simple break expression, specified using the `break` keyword, which break-jumps to the innermost loop statement in the current scope;
 - A labeled break expression, denoted `break@Loop`, where `Loop` is a label of a labeled loop statement `L`, which break-jumps to the loop `L`.

-> Future use: as of Kotlin 1.2.60, a simple break expression is not allowed inside when expressions.

-If a break expression is used in the context of a lambda literal that refers to any loop scope outside this lambda literal, it is disallowed and should result in a compile-time error.
+If a break expression is used in the context of a lambda literal which refers to any loop scope outside this lambda literal, it is disallowed and should result in a compile-time error.

-TODO: not that simple